Detection of Performance Interference Among Network Slices in 5G/6G Systems: Introduction

 Network slicing is a new technology that allows a single physical network to be shared by multiple logical networks, called {\em network slices} (NSs)~\cite{Foukas2017, Rost2017}.
 This allows different NSs to be set up to support heterogeneous traffic classes over the same physical network infrastructure in a dynamic manner to meet different needs for diverse users.

 In 5G/6G systems, the NSs are envisioned to be supported by virtual network functions (VNFs), rather than dedicated hardware, to improve network flexibility.
-A VNF may share physical or virtual resources with other VNFs.
-Network traffic flows of different NSs may also share physical or virtual resources.
-Consequently, what happens in one NS (e.g., changes of traffic volume and traffic routes; and security compromises) may adversely affect other NSs.
+A VNF may share physical or virtual resources with other VNFs and consequently network traffic flows of different NSs may share physical or virtual resources.
+As a result, what happens in one NS (e.g., changes of traffic volume and traffic routes; and security compromises) may adversely affect other NSs.
 We refer to this as {\em NS interference} or {\em service interference}.

 Since NSs may traverse end to end (E2E) across multiple autonomous systems (ASs)---access and core networks---interference among them may occur anywhere throughout a network where they share any physical or virtual resources at any protocol layer.
 Furthermore, the set of resources shared by any two NSs at any given time also depends on dynamically changing factors, such as the network routes of the traffic flows in these NSs at the time.